daniel-ohayon/imperial-networks/README.md

 `viz/ships.html` shows ship journeys.
 It is based on online marine records, extracted in `scripts/parse_ship_data.ipynb`.

+On the [marine website](https://www.memoiredeshommes.sga.defense.gouv.fr/fr/arkotheque/client/mdh/compagnie_des_indes/), each ship has a dedicated page with a list of its journeys.

+For each journey, there are two sources of information: a one-line summary with arrows (like `Le Havre → Lorient → Madagascar et Mascareignes → Nantes`) and a spreadsheet.
+These two are sometimes contradictory, for example with the ship COURRIER DE BOURBON, 1718-1719.
+In those cases, we use the itinerary with the highest number of stops between the two.

+To translate these itineraries into links in our map, we use a mapping of port names to colony.
+We ignore ports that are not relevant to our study (eg in Brasil, Spain, China, etc).

 # Implementation
 Data extraction/processing is done in Python (under `scripts`).
 For web-based archives, we use the `requests` library to make